 As you can well imagine, those first few months on our homestead were hectic.
-We hired a well-driller, labored to install the pump and waterlines, hauled all of our accumulated belongings from town, quickly cobbled together a shed to store them in, and then embarked on the downright intimidating task of building a house.
-Although we'd scoured the libraries and read dozens of books on alternative construction methods and the like, we soon discovered that there's a world of difference between the reading, the planning . . . and the actual doing.
+We were so disorganized that it was hard for either of us to conceive of adding record-keeping to the many jobs we were already struggling with.
+It was all we could do to hire a well-driller, labor to install the pump and waterlines, haul all of our accumulated belongings from town, quickly cobble together a shed to store them in, and then embark on the downright intimidating task of building a house.
+Although we'd scoured the libraries and read dozens of books on alternative construction methods and the like, we soon discovered that there's a world of difference between the reading, the planning, and the actual doing.

-During that first year, of course, we were so disorganized that it was hard for either of us to conceive of adding record-keeping to the many jobs we were already struggling with.
-If we'd started our journal right away, though, we'd have had the information we needed when it came time to expand upon our plans.
-And now that we do keep records, we've found that they serve another purpose, too: They're often a source of encouragement in the sometimes gray days that are a part of embarking on a new life in the country.
+Despite our sometimes stumbling start, however, the house did get built, and since then we've learned enough to help us tackle just about any homestead problem with confidence (if not with ease and grace).
+Nevertheless, if we'd started our journal right away we'd have had the information we needed when it came time to expand upon our plans.
+And now that we do keep homestead records, we've found that they serve another purpose, too: They're often a source of encouragement in the sometimes gray days that are a part of embarking on a new life in the country.

-We feel that our most important records are those dealing with the weather. . . so that's the first subject in the log.
-We note the high and low temperatures for each day (the information should be helpful for determining actual homestead frost dates and planting times) . . . the seasonal changes in the wind conditions (which we need to keep track of, since our wind generator provides all our electricity) . . . and any precipitation or cloud cover, or the absence of either (knowledge that'll be useful in designing future solar heating systems).
+We feel that our most important records are those dealing with the weather, so that's the first subject in the log.
+We note the high and low temperatures for each day (the information should be helpful for determining actual homestead frost dates and planting times); the seasonal changes in the wind conditions (which we need to keep track of, since our wind generator provides all our electricity); and any precipitation or cloud cover, or the absence of either (knowledge that'll be useful in designing future solar heating systems).

 We plan someday to acquire an anemometer for determining the wind rate and direction, a rain gauge for recording the amount of precipitation, and a high-low thermometer for obtaining more accurate readings of the temperature flux.
 The possibility of having our own weather station excites us both!